Skip to content

 Step 7

-Agent core and executed shellcode create a data channel (named pipes usually) and agent core relays to it the configuration
+Agent core and executed code create a data channel (usually named pipes) and agent core relays the configuration

 Command step 7